 Drinking Tequila on a budget does not mean you need to drink low quality Tequila.
 Tequila is considered one of the hardest spirits to enjoy on a budget, but that’s mostly a misconception.
 Due to the labor-intensive process of turning raw agave nectar into a high-proof liquor, the resulting quality is reflected in the price.
 However, there are plenty of tequila brands that offer quality products at $20 to $50, making it easy to enjoy this spirit even on a budget.
-Save your money for good tequila experiences with these tips and learn how to enjoy whiskey on a budget as well to stretch your dollars even further.
+Save your money for good tequila experiences with these tips.

 Table of Contents